 I first heard her on AIR’s National Program of Music when I was about 7 or 8.
 I don’t remember the Raag (melodic scale) she sang but her powerful voice and divine resonance of the Tanpura had left me mesmerized.
-Since then, I had revered her as my maansik Guru (a teacher you accept as your own without ever having met or learned from, directly).
+Since then, I revered her as my Guru or teacher, even though I never met or learned from her.
 In my naïveté, I dreamt of singing like her.
 I didn’t know her story of struggle.
-I had no awareness of the enormous sacrifices she had made in her musical journey.
-Dr. Gangubai Hangal’s gift to Indian Classical Music was immeasurable but I didn’t quite know that.
+Dr. Gangubai Hangal’s gift to Indian Classical Music is immeasurable but I didn’t quite know that, then.
 Despite a botched tonsillitis procedure that changed her voice forever, her legacy withstood the test of time.

-On her birthday, I wanted to listen to one of her recordings, to honor and worship her music.
-I chose to play this exquisite and pristine recording of Raag Yaman from an April 1974 recording from the archives of NCPA Mumbai.
+Recently, I wanted to listen to one of her recordings in honor of her music.
+After all, it was her birthday.
+I found an exquisite and pristine recording of Raag Yaman from the archives of NCPA Mumbai (April 1974).
 What happened next was not something I’d anticipated.
-Now, it’s a known fact that music, (especially Indian Classical Music) can be deeply moving, uplifting, grave, romantic, contemplative, or playful, depending on the Raag (melodic scale) and the mood it creates.
-That said, intellectual understanding and emotional response are not the same!
-Barely a few minutes into playing her recording, I found myself tearing up and after a point, I couldn’t stand it anymore.
+Now, it’s a known fact that music, (especially Indian Classical Music) can move you in a myriad ways.
+It can be uplifting, grave, romantic, meditative, or playful, depending on the Raag (melodic scale) and the mood it creates.
+But intellectual understanding and emotional response are not the same!
+Barely a few minutes into playing the clip, I found myself tearing up.
+After a point, I couldn’t stand it anymore.
 The tears flowed freely and I didn’t know how (or what!) to explain to my bewildered family.

-After 4 weeks of not singing or listening to Yaman (more on that in a future post!), it was unbearable.
+After 4 weeks of not singing or listening to Yaman, it was unbearable.
 The long absence from the sweet notes of this beautiful raag had left me with such deep yearning that the floodgates opened, when I pressed ‘play’.
 And listening to this exquisite music in my Guru Ma’s voice was almost too much to bear.
 It was like finding my lost mother again.

 Haunted…in Berlin, Germany

-In October 2013, I traveled to Berlin on work.
+In October 2013, I was in Berlin on work.
 Our office was in the heart of Kurfürstendamm, one of the loveliest places in Berlin.
-As I was returning from work one day, I heard the most haunting piece of music being played on the street.
+As I walked back from work, I heard the most haunting piece of music on the street.
 It was so powerful and filled with such longing that I stood there awestruck.
 And out came the tears, with no warning.
-Imagine a short, South Indian woman (amidst really tall Germans) standing in the middle of that boulevard, in a trance-like state; eyed filled with tears, unable to express (or explain) what just happened.
+Imagine a short, South Indian woman (amidst really tall Germans) standing in the middle of that boulevard, in a trance-like state; eyed filled with tears, unable to express (or explain) what just happened!

 I’ll never know what that piece was but I’ll never forget how it made me feel.
 It was almost as if the universe had conspired in my favor and assuaged my fear of not speaking German by saying: “It’s okay, sweetheart.
 Here, have some music, instead.
 It will warm the cockles of your soul.”
 I had a new appreciation for the Romanian philosopher E. M. Cioran’s words: “Tears are music in material form”.